 The world is a great mirror.
 It reflects back to you what you are.
 If you are loving, if you are friendly, if you are helpful, the world will prove loving and friendly and helpful to you.
 The world is what you are.

-Hermes Trismegistus, the purported founder of the philosophy of Hermeticism, also encapsulated this wisdom in the phrase, “As within, so without”.
+Hermes Trismegistus, the purported founder of the philosophy of Hermeticism, also encapsulated this wisdom in a phrase from the Emerald Tablet: “As above, so below, as within, so without, as the universe, so the soul”.

 The Self, the World, and Our Mental Health